-AA's Core Values: If one reads through AA's basic texts (Alcoholics Anonymous, Twelve Steps and Twelve Traditions, and Alcoholics Anonymous Comes of Age) and the other voluminous writings of AA co-founder Bill Wilson, even the casual reader will note several core values that permeate these works.
-These core values guide AA's internal and external relationships as well as AA's view of approaches alcoholism alternative to recovery.
-The most frequently referenced of these values in AA literature are honesty, modesty. humility. humor, tolerance. patience, unselfishness, kindliness, love, and service.
+AA's Core Values: If one reads through AA's basic texts (Alcoholics Anonymous, Twelve Steps and Twelve Traditions, and Alcoholics Anonymous Comes of Age) and the other voluminous writings of AA cofounder Bill Wilson, even the casual reader will note several core values that permeate these works.
+These core values guide AA's internal and external relationships as well as AA's view of alternative approaches to alcoholism recovery.
+The most frequently referenced of these values in AA literature are honesty, modesty, humility, humor, tolerance, patience, unselfishness, kindliness, love, and service.